NFL offseason agendas: Barnwell's to-do lists for all 16 NFC teams

 Move on from a quarterback, but not yet.
 I can't recall a season in which a team carried four quarterbacks on meaningful salaries throughout an entire campaign, and even given that Alex Smith is extremely unlikely to play in 2019, I wouldn't count on Washington to be the first.
 The team is locked into Dwayne Haskins and Smith, which would leave coach Jay Gruden to pick between Colt McCoy and Case Keenum, both of whom are free agents after the season.

 Barring some stunning injury, there aren't any starting quarterback spots left open.
-A handful of teams could consider upgrading their backup, including the Jaguars, Cowboys, Eagles, Packers, Vikings, and Seahawks.
+A handful of teams could consider upgrading their backup, including the Jaguars, Cowboys, Eagles, Packers, Vikings and Seahawks.
 Washington's job is to stir enough fear into one of those front offices to get a fifth-round pick and save a minimum of $3 million.

 Explore the wide receiver market.
 Gruden doesn't have much to show for his investments at wideout.
 The organization just turned down the fifth-year option for Josh Doctson, who hasn't posted a 100-yard game as a pro.
-Paul Richardson, who signed a five-year, $40 million deal last offseason, has history of injuries and played just seven games last season.
+Paul Richardson, who signed a five-year, $40 million deal last offseason, has a history of injuries and played just seven games last season.

 Richardson will start on one side, but Washington is otherwise looking at rotating between Doctson, third-round pick Terry McLaurin, and the likes of Brian Quick and sixth-rounder Kelvin Harmon on the other.
-It didn't find a replacement for departed slot wideout Jamison Crowder, and while Trey Quinn should get first crack at that role, Washington should be monitoring the market to try and add help over the summer.
+It didn't find a replacement for departed slot wideout Jamison Crowder, and though Trey Quinn should get first crack at that role, Washington should be monitoring the market to try to add help over the summer.
 Jermaine Kearse could make sense.

 NFC North